notepad-plus-plus/npp-usermanual/content/docs/editing.md

 3. (Keyboard or Mouse)  Put caret at desired start of column block position, then execute the **Begin/End Select in Column Mode** command; move caret to desired end of column block position, then execute the **Begin/End Select in Column Mode** command again.

-Truly, other ways to enter column-mode exist, e.g. try Alt+Shift+PageDown, but knowing the intricacies of these -- what works and what doesn't -- takes some really specialized knowledge.
+Other ways to enter column-mode exist, e.g. try Alt+Shift+PageDown, but knowing the intricacies of these -- what works and what doesn't -- takes some practice on the part of the user.

-As soon as you make a caret movement that doesn't intentionally keep you in column mode, your selection mode returns to the stream selection mode.
-Similarly, if in stream mode, and you perform a caret movement that doesn't keep you selecting text, your stream selection will end and no text will be selected.

 When column-selecting with the mouse, once you stop making a column mode selection by letting up on the mouse's left click button, the only way to then alter the shape of the rectangular selection is with the keyboard (<kbd>Alt+Shift+Arrows</kbd>).

-Animation of using <kbd>Alt+LeftClick+Drag</kbd> or <kbd>Alt+Shift+Arrows</kbd> to make a selection in column mode:
+To help you understand, here is an animation of using <kbd>Alt+LeftClick+Drag</kbd> or <kbd>Alt+Shift+Arrows</kbd> to make a selection in column mode:

 ![](../images/columnMode.gif)

+### Leaving Column Mode

+As soon as you make a caret movement that doesn't intentionally keep you in column mode, your selection mode returns to the stream selection mode (such as hitting an arrow key without also holding <kbd>Alt+Shift</kbd>).
+Alternatively, hitting the <kbd>Esc</kbd> key will also leave Column Mode.

+When you do leave Column Mode, the typing caret will be at the last corner of your selection.
+Thus, if you made your column selection from upper left to lower right of the rectangle, the caret will be in the lower right after you leave Column Mode; if you did your column selection from upper right to lower left, the caret will be in the lower left; if you do the column selection from lower left to upper right, then the caret will end up in the upper right; and if you do the column selection from lower right to upper left, then the caret will end up in the upper left.

+### Editing In Column Mode

 In column mode, typing will type the same thing in all the rows of the column.
 If you copy/cut in column mode, then you copy/cut a rectangle of text, which can be pasted over an identical-sized rectangle elsewhere, or pasted into a separate document or separate application.
 This is implemented for making working with rectangles of text (instead of whole lines of text) more convenient.

 In column mode selection, when text is copied/cut, artificial line-ending characters are introduced into the text.
 Thus, pasting in column mode can sometimes lead to surprising results, especially when you simply want the text inserted as if it isn't a column block.
 Example: You copy a column block that spans 10 lines and then move the caret to column 1 on an empty line in your document and perform the paste.
 The first line of the data from the paste ends up fine, but for the remaining lines, the paste has pushed existing text on subsequent lines to the right before inserting the new columns.
 The solution here is to first (before the paste), use the Enter key to insert enough blank lines in the document so that the paste won't do this.

+### Column Editor Dialog

 The Column Editor dialog, accessed via **Edit > Column Editor**, allows you to insert text or numbers in every row of the active Column Mode selection: